iCliniq Logo

 Welcome to icliniq.com.

-It is good to see that you are aware of your child's health.
-I have seen the reports (attachment removed to protect patient identity).
-Let me give you my opinion.
-Do not directly conclude it as a malignancy, especially leukemia.
-In the peripheral smear, no blast cells or other abnormal premature cells are mentioned, which is usually seen in acute leukemia.
-So, the absence of these cells favors an infective or inflammatory etiology.
-Microcytic indicates a small RBC while poikilocyte means a variation in the shape of RBC.
+Microcytic indicates a small RBC, while poikilocyte means a variation in the shape of RBC.
 These changes are not suggestive of a malignancy.
 Your child's absolute lymphocyte count is going down.
 This suggests a recovery from an inflammation.
 Lymphocytes are usually high in a newborn or in case of a viral inflammation.
-So, I do not think you have to jump over to the possibility of a malignancy.
+So, I do not think you have to jump to the possibility of a malignancy.

 Check your child's liver.
-If they are enlarged, he needs further work up.
-If still after a few days, the absolute counts go up, you can investigate further with flow cytometry if needed.
-You can take the opinion of a hematologist and get your child examined by him or her and you can discuss the information provided to you.
+If they are enlarged, he needs further workup.
+If, after a few days, the absolute counts still go up, you can investigate further with flow cytometry if needed.
+You can take the opinion of a hematologist and get your child examined by him or her, and you can discuss the information provided to you.

 Hope I have addressed your query.
-Take care.

 Patient's Query

-Thanks for your response.
 Is it common for reactive thrombocytosis and elevated lymphocytes to occur for this long period of time after an infection or inflammation has occurred?
 It has been about two months since we initially tested.
-Thank you.

 Welcome back to icliniq.com.

-1. In the peripheral smear report, blast cells, atypical cells, and premature cells are not present.
+Yes, I meant that the blood reports do not show any sign of leukemia.
+In the peripheral smear report, blast cells, atypical cells, and premature cells are not present.
 So, I do not think malignancy is a possibility.

-2. If the underlying infective or inflammatory etiology is treated, then thrombocytosis will be resolved with time.
+If the underlying infective or inflammatory etiology is treated, then thrombocytosis will be resolved with time.
+The lymphocyte count is coming down.
+So, that suggests he is recovering.

 Patient's Query